Deficit Reduction Act of 2005: Legislative history

 The Senate's version passed after a tie-breaking vote was cast by Vice President Dick Cheney.
 The bill passed the chamber with all Democrats and five Republicans voting against the bill.
 The House version passed by a vote of 217–215, with all Democrats, fourteen Republicans, and one Independent voting against.
 The Senate bill was signed by President George W. Bush on February 8, 2006.

 Dispute over legal status

-A dispute arose over whether both houses of Congress had approved the same bill.
+A dispute quickly arose, as it turned out the two houses of Congress had not approved exactly same bill.

-As argued by Public Citizen in a lawsuit over the Act, the Senate clerk had mistakenly changed a clause related to Medicare reimbursements when transmitting the engrossed bill to the House.
+As argued by the organization Public Citizen in a lawsuit over the Act, the Senate clerk had mistakenly changed a clause related to Medicare reimbursements when transmitting the engrossed bill to the House.
 So when the House voted to accept the Senate's version of the bill, the House clerk had different text than the Senate had approved.
 When the bill was returned to the Senate the clerk there restored the text as previously voted on by the Senate.
 That version was signed by the presiding officers of Congress and by the President.

+The clerk was aware of the mistake, and had informed Republican House leadership of the error that January, several weeks before the final vote was to take place in the House.
+Normally this type of error in communication between the houses of Congress would be resolved by sending the legislation back to the Senate to be corrected.
+Instead, the Republican leadership brought the bill to the floor on February 1, without revealing the discrepancy to either the Democratic leadership or the body of the House.

+After this, in the process of the "restored" version being transmitted to the President, according to Rep. Henry Waxman, "House Speaker Dennis Hastert and President pro tempore of the Senate Ted Stevens signed a statement attesting that the legislation had been passed by both the Senate and the House.
+These leaders signed this statement despite the fact that the Republican leadership in both bodies knew that this was not true."